|

 resource through policy, education and local efforts aimed at preserving the

-region as a national treasure.
+Great Lakes region as a national treasure.
 It also works with the region's residents,

 enhancing their understanding of how they can help, too, drawing on many